Fire and rescue services

 You can drive in Israel for up to one year with a valid Australian driver's licence.

-Land border crossings may be closed with short notice, and for an unknown period.
-Check Israeli government websites, and the website of the country you are trying to travel to, to determine if border crossings are open before travel.
+Land border crossings may be closed with short notice and for an unknown period.
+Before travel, check Israeli government websites and the website of the country you're travelling to to determine if border crossings are open.

 Security checkpoints may be set up or closed at any time.
-This often happens without warning throughout Israel, Gaza and the West Bank.
+This often happens without warning throughout Israel and the West Bank.

 You could face delays or trouble passing through checkpoints.